Swamy-s-Tech-Skills-Academy-AI-ML-Data/calmmindbot/README.md

 5. Access the chatbot in your browser and start a conversation!

+## **Data Files**

+The `data` folder contains the following files:

+1. **`train.jsonl`**: This file stores the training dataset in JSONL format, which is used to fine-tune the chatbot model.
+Each line in the file represents a JSON object containing structured data for training.

+2. **`validation.jsonl`**: This file contains the validation dataset in JSONL format, used to evaluate the chatbot model's performance during fine-tuning.
+Each line represents a JSON object for validation.

+> **Note**: These files are excluded from version control using `.gitignore` to ensure sensitive or large data is not committed to the repository.

 Here's a clean, **consolidated version** of your CalmMindBot README that combines clarity, structure, and professionalism, while staying concise and impactful:

 ---